-In this session, key speakers will cover the clinical aspects of the child's presentation, assessment and clinical care, safeguarding the child, along with aspects of the police investigation and evidence gathering.
+Key speakers will cover the clinical aspects of the child's presentation, assessment, clinical care and safeguarding the child, along with aspects of the police investigation and evidence gathering.
 It will also cover the case building, charging decision and prosecution.